neelkamath/omni-chat-backend/docs/docker-compose.md

 ## Migrating

-Here's how to migrate from the previous version (0.14.0) to this version (0.15.0):
+Here's how to migrate from the previous version (0.15.0) to this version (0.16.0):

 1. Re-download [`docker-compose.yml`](docker-compose.yml).
+1. Wipe the DB: `docker volume rm omni-chat-backend_db`
 1. [Use](#usage).